make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [TheAdamGalloway](https://github.com/TheAdamGalloway) for contributing support for Curv alarm panel that was merged to the Nivian above.
 - [LeeRuMax](https://github.com/LeeRuMax) for assisting with support for Avonflow AFD14-H thermostat.
 - [arayanhasgithub](https://github.com/arayanhasgithub) for contributing support for A.O.
 Smith HeatBot 15L water heater.
+- [jmlugo15](https://github.com/jmlugo15) for assisting with support for Qiachipceiling fan with light.